expo/fyi/expo-modules-migration.md

 ## Manual configuration

 These changes are based on the Expo SDK 42 project files.
-If you have a React Native project without Expo, you might not have the exact same code to change.
-Make sure you have all added lines in your code.
+If you have a React Native project without `react-native-unimodules` installed, the code that you need to change will be slightly different but the added lines will be the same.

 ### Android